Hyperbass flute

 This first instrument was made from PVC and wood, with wide tone holes made from standard tee fittings, but without keys; these are covered with the palms of the hands.

-Low flute specialist Peter Sheridan commissioned the first fully chromatic hyperbass flute, from the Dutch maker Jelle Hogenhuis in August 2010.
+Low flute specialist Peter Sheridan commissioned the first fully chromatic hyperbass flute, from Dutch flute maker Jelle Hogenhuis in August 2010.

 Repertoire

 The first composition for the hyperbass flute with live electronics and magnetic tape is Persistenza della memoria by Alessandro Grego, published in 2001 by the ARTS label on the CD Flute XX vol.2.
-In 2002, the Italian composer Nicola Sani composed Con Fuoco (for hyperbass flute and 8-track magnetic tape), which Fabbriciani recorded at the electronic studio of the Westdeutscher Rundfunk (WDR) in Cologne, Germany.
+In 2002, Italian composer Nicola Sani composed Con Fuoco for hyperbass flute and 8-track magnetic tape, which Fabbriciani recorded at the electronic studio of the Westdeutscher Rundfunk (WDR) in Cologne, Germany.
 The track was released on a CD called Elements on the Stradivarius label.

 In March 2005 Fabbriciani released an entire CD of music for hyperbass flute and tape, Glaciers in Extinction, on the Col Legno label.

 In 2010, Fabbriciani released another hyperbass flute CD entitled Winds of the Heart, this time with tárogató player Esther Lamneck, on the Innova label.
 In 2013, Fabbriciani released another hyperbass flute CD entitled Alchemies, on the Brilliant label.

 Peter Sheridan recorded Groaning Oceans for hyperbass flute and electronics by Dominy Clements in 2014, and played the hyperbass in Decodificando El Universo by Chilean composer Andrián Pertout in its première 2021 recording.
 He also performs and records on low flutes, including the hyperbass, in the Monash University Flute Ensemble.